-I went back to Seattle, for five nights, for the fourth time, a couple of weeks ago.
+This August, I went back, for the fourth time, and spent five days in Seattle.
 I had friends I could stay with and just needed to get away for a few.

 Part of me always feels like I should travel somewhere new, somewhere I haven’t been before.
 But, lately, a big part of me just wants familiarity.
 Besides, I like Seattle.
 The weather is my kind of weather (read: no winter).
 There’s so much natural outdoor space.
 And they pretty much put flannel on the map.
 What else does a girl need?

 Since I’d already been there three times before I had no real plans for the trip.
 But my friends, Jen and Andrew, made sure that my five days in Seattle were packed.

 Here’s what we did with five days in Seattle…

 And, once there, went to Bloedel Reserve, a 150-acre public garden.
 Admission was a little steep at $15 but there are brochures on the ferry that have coupons for $2 off.
 It was a nice walk, though, a nice way to spend an afternoon.

 After Bloedel Reserve, we explored the downtown area and then drove to Point No Point, a small beach with a lighthouse in Hansville.
 We walked for a bit along the beach and sat and watched a seal who was happily napping on the shore, waiting for his mother to return from gathering food.

 We went to the Seattle Art Museum and, well, looked at art.

 I took a hike in Carkeek Park, stopping by the orchard, walking the beach, only getting slightly lost, and reveling in the fact that I was in a city that actually had nature to walk through.